Harahan Bridge: Big River Crossing

 One of the former roadways on the north side of the bridge is now used to carry pedestrian and bicycle traffic across the Mississippi River.
 The bridge is a vital part of a larger project that connects Main Street in Memphis to Broadway in West Memphis, Arkansas.
 In 2016, it was announced that an anonymous donor had pledged $5 million to illuminate the bridge.
-The Harahan Bridge became the second illuminated bridge in Memphis, the only one to be illuminated by LED (although plans are in the works to re-light the Hernando de Soto Bridge upstream with LED's).
+The Harahan Bridge became the second illuminated bridge in Memphis and the first to be illuminated by LEDs.
+Subsequently the lighting features on the nearby Hernando de Soto Bridge upstream were also replaced with an LED system in 2018, allowing the two bridges to display synchronized patterns for holidays and other special events.